Agentic AI agents continuously mapping and testing web application attack surface

 clients

 Not a scanner.
 Not a DAST tool.
-Offensive security testing executed by AI agents that map, attack, validate, and report continuously across your most critical web assets.
+AI agents that map, attack, validate, and report continuously, so your security posture reflects what's in production today, not six months ago.

-Every run produces a formal findings report consolidating all discovered vulnerabilities, exposures, and misconfigurations.
-No code.
+Every run produces a formal findings report with full reproduction steps, evidence, and remediation guidance.
+No code installation.
 No access to your data.
+Operational in minutes from a URL.

 testing capacity Offensive Hub delivers at the same operational cost as traditional manual pentesting